muhammadmueenarif/JS-For-Beginners/readme.txt

 Lec 12.
 JS Arithmatic Operators.
 Arithmatic operators are used to perform Arithmatic operations on numbers. +, -, *, /, %, ++, --.
 var x= 100+50.
-Add two numbers. same for multiply, divide, substract and increment decrement.
+Add two numbers. same for multiply, divide, substract and increment(increase current value of variable by one, if x=5, then use x++, it will become 6). decrement will decrease the current value by one.

+Lec 13.
+JS Operator precedence.
+Operator precedence is the order in which operations are performed in an expression. first bracket, then exponent, then multiplication, division, modulus, then addition, subtraction, then assignment.
+(two operators having same precedence will be solved according to the order in which they are written).

+var x = (20+30)*5;